 The transfer of \$60,000 from the food service fund to the general fund was for indirect costs.
-The transfer of \$900,000 from the general fund to the technology capital projects fund was to allocate funds for future technology purchases expenditures.
-The transfer of \$649,157 from the 2007 debt fund to the 2016 refunding debt fund was to establish a separate debt fund for the 2016 refunding.
+The transfer of \$400,000 from the general fund to the technology capital projects fund was to allocate funds for future technology purchases expenditures.
+The transfer of \$3,843 from the 2007 debt fund to the 2016 refunding debt fund was to continue to establish the new debt fund for the 2016 refunding.
+The transfer of \$17,962 from the technology capital projects fund to the general fund was for reimbursement of technology purchases.